udberg/Restaurant/README.md

 In this project, I have created a web page of a local restaurant built it using javascript & Webpack.
 This web page contains three tabs :

 - A home page.
-- A service page.
+- A menu page.
-- A visit-us page.
+- A contact page.

 ## Library Directory 📙